Maquoketa child care center closed due to positive COVID-19 test

-MAQUOKETA, Iowa – A Maquoketa child care facility is closed due to a positive test result for COVID-19.
+MAQUOKETA, Iowa — A Maquoketa child care facility will remain closed due to a positive test result for COVID-19.

-Sunshine Learning Center announced today that it will remain closed until July 27 due to the test result.

-The announcement does not state whether a staff member, parent or child tested positive.
+Sunshine Learning Center announced Monday that it will be closed until July 27.
+The announcement does not specify if the positive result came from a child served by the center, a staff member or someone else.

 The facility originally announced it was closed on Friday while officials awaited test results.